ryan-hill/course-in-a-box/modules/vector data/_posts/2002-01-01-sp-library.md

 ---

 This type of feature is called an [S4](http://adv-r.had.co.nz/S4.html) object.
 The structure of S4 objects can be intimidating and a difficult to work with.
 Perhaps because of this (and other reasons), there has been a big movement towards the newer `sf` package for working with vector data (covered in a subsequent section).
-However, numerous packages still use the  `sp` object structure.
+However, numerous packages still use the  `sp` object structure, so we need to learn a little bit about them.

 ---
 ![CRANdependencies](/AWRA_GIS_R_Workshop/figure/CRANdependencies.jpg)
 [Colin Gillespie](https://twitter.com/csgillespie/status/854438264538845184)
 ---

-(see the image below tweeted by ), so we need to learn about them.

 <br>